banner

 InputEventReceiver Dispatching Events#

-In the dispatchInputEvent method of InputEventReceiver, the onInputEvent method is called for event processing.
-InputEventReceiver is an abstract class, and its subclass WindowInputEventReceiver is used to handle input events.
+In the dispatchInputEvent method of InputEventReceiver, the onInputEvent method is called to process the event.
+InputEventReceiver is an abstract class, and one of its subclasses, WindowInputEventReceiver, is used to handle input events.
 WindowInputEventReceiver is an inner class of frameworks/base/core/java/android/view/ViewRootImpl.java, which overrides the onInputEvent method.
 This method calls the enqueueInputEvent method to queue the event.

 webp-1720679507371-174